 The threats we face come in a variety of languages.
 So our language analysts use their expert skills every day.
 As a member of our team, you’ll use your deep knowledge of specific languages to piece together snippets of information collected from a variety of digital communication sources.
 In the process, you’ll give us invaluable insights into what’s happening, where and when, across the world.

 Typically, we recruit people who are fluent in, or native speakers or have degree-level knowledge of Arabic, Persian, Hindi, Mandarin Chinese, Mirpuri, Pashto, Punjabi, Russian, Urdu and West African languages.
 If you are a graduate with a 2:1 degree in two European languages, there are opportunities to retrain in a rare language.
 Our requirements regularly change so please keep an eye on this website.

-If you’re a final year undergraduate in Arabic, Mandarin, Persian or Russian and looking to develop you language skills please click here to find out more about our Summer Language Talent Programme.
+If you’re a final year undergraduate in Arabic, Mandarin, Persian or Russian and looking to develop your language skills please check our vacancies page to find out more.

 Together with our partners in MI5 and SIS, we're looking for flexible hour linguists who can use their language skills to provide audio transcription and translation to support investigations across all three agencies.
 For further information and to apply, please click here.